Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge inspiration from previous collaboration with Tim Tait.
+We also acknowledge detailed comments by two anonymous referees that have helped us significantly improve our study.
 VR is supported by a DST-SERB Early Career Research Award (ECR/2017/000040) and an IITB-IRCC seed grant.
+WS is supported in part by the National Science Foundation under Grant NSF PHY-2412995.
 We would like to thank the KITP, Santa Barbara where this work was initiated through the support of Grant No. NSF PHY11-25915.
 VR would like to express a special thanks to the GGI Institute for Theoretical Physics for its hospitality and support.